Albymens/note-app/README.md

-# note-app
-Notes app with a minimal web UI.
+# Notes app with a minimal web UI

 A Spring Boot notes application with JWT authentication, built with Java 21 and modern web technologies.